phorve/phorve.github.io/_posts/2021-12-11-ParthasarathyRotation.md

 The Parthasarathy lab, as described on the lab website, are...
 >"biophysicists exploring the structure and dynamics of biological materials such as cellular membranes, the gut microbiome, and the organs of developing animals.
 We’re also interested in general questions of how soft materials and complex fluids self-organize.
 We explore these issues using a variety of techniques, with special emphasis on optical microscopy and computational image analysis"

+I wanted to rotate with Raghu and the Parthasarathy lab because I have almost no experience with microscopy and they do almost exclusively microscopy.
+I wanted to dive head first into something completely new and challenge myself to learn something that I didn't know before.
 Check out some of the awesome videos that the lab has taken in the past!

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/150706979?h=5707b6a17b" width="640" height="268" frameborder="0" allowfullscreen></iframe>